Psychology and Human Behavior

 The following careers are a small sample of what you can do with a degree in psychology.

 - Child Welfare Caseworker

 Employment Outlook and Salary Information

-Employment of psychologists overall was expected to increase roughly 12% from 2012-2022, according to the BLS.
-Earnings for these professionals relied on specialty; the median annual wage for industrial and organizational psychologists was $80,330 in May 2013, while counseling, clinical and school psychologists made $67,760 (BLS).
+Employment of psychologists overall was expected to increase roughly 12% from 2012-2022, according to the BLS, which is about average.
+Earnings for these professionals relied on specialty; the median annual wage for industrial and organizational psychologists was $80,330 in May 2013, while counseling, clinical and school psychologists made $67,760.

 Related careers are also expected to see an increase in employment from 2012-2022; the BLS anticipated jobs for substance abuse and behavioral disorder counselors to grow by 31% during this time.
-Meanwhile, employment of social workers was expected to increase by 19%, and jobs for other social and human service assistants were projected to grow 22% (BLS).
-The BLS also noted that as of May 2013, substance abuse and behavioral disorder counselors made a median annual salary of $38,620, and social and human service assistants made $29,230.
-At the same time, child, family and school social workers earned a median annual wage of $42,120, while healthcare social workers made $50,820 (BLS).
+Meanwhile, employment of social workers was expected to increase by 19%, and jobs for other social and human service assistants were projected to grow 22%.

 Psychology and Human Behavior Related Articles